pb4git/Nash-DQN-CSB-Article/README.md

 ## Neural Networks

-In this article we assume some knowledge of neural networks.
-The neural network is a machine learning technique among many others (SVM, Random Forest, Gradient Boosting...) which is particularly powerful if you have enough data to avoid overfitting and lead to the era of so-called deep learning.
+In this article we assume some knowledge of neural networks (NN).
+The neural network is a machine learning technique among many others (SVM, Random Forest, Gradient Boosting...) which is particularly powerful if you have enough data to avoid overfitting.
+Overfitting happens when your model specialises/memorises your relatively small dataset without learning to generalise to data not part of your training examples.
+Neural networks were first introduced in the 60s but with improvements and access to the computational power of the GPU the era of so-called deep learning started circa 2012 with [record accuracy](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) on imagenet.
 A sufficiently large neural network can learn to mimic any function from inputs to outputs, given enough (input,output) examples.
 We used the "vanilla" flavor of dense feed-forward neural networks with leaky rectified linear unit activations (leaky relu) and minibatch gradient descent with momentum.
 To learn about neural networks we recommend online courses, video series, blog posts and spamming @inoryy.

 ## Q Learning